activist-org/.github/profile/README.md

 **activist** is a community of political activists, volunteers and open-source developers creating tools to help people make a difference in the issues that matter most to them.
 Our current project is the [MVP for activist.org](https://github.com/activist-org/activist), a central platform to find and discover political events and organizations.
 Once the web version is up and running we'll then shift our focus to native apps in [activist-Android](https://github.com/activist-org/activist-Android) and [activist-iOS](https://github.com/activist-org/activist-iOS).

 We strive to be an inclusive community.
 Coders and open-source supporters of any level are welcome!
-You're more than welcome to [join us in our public Matrix chat rooms](https://matrix.to/#/#activist_community:matrix.org) to share ideas, ask questions or just say hi :)
+Please [join us in our public Matrix chat rooms](https://matrix.to/#/#activist_community:matrix.org) to share ideas, ask questions or just say hi :)

 [**Frequently Asked Questions**](https://activist.org/help/faq)